They may not have been fencing on balance beams or monkey bars. But the spatial dimensions of early fencing strips imprinted footwork and tactics.

 Epee at the beginning was an outdoors weapon.

 Duels, by and large, were fought au grand aire.
-Unless they involved expert, well-matched swordsmen, they could be over in a matter of minutes or even seconds: Even if conducted on packed sand, the cautious proceeding and less ambitious footwork of the fencers would not create enough wear on a surface to create a combat-inhibiting nuisance.
+(Indeed, épée fencing and duels were a mainstay of the magazine La Vie au Grand Aire, alongside bicycling, motoring, hunting, and shooting.)
+Unless they involved expert, well-matched swordsmen, a duel could be over in a matter of minutes or even seconds: Even if conducted on packed sand, the cautious proceeding and less ambitious footwork of the fencers would not create enough wear on a surface to create a combat-inhibiting nuisance.

 Of course, that space could be (relatively) unlimited: